elastic/apm/specs/agents/tracing-spans-destination.md

 Port is the destination network port (e.g. 443)

 Agents MAY offer a public API to set this field so that users can override the automnatically discovered one.
-This includes the ability to set a non-positive value in order to override the automatically-set value.
+This includes the ability to set a non-positive value in order to unset the automatically-set value.
-User-supplied value MUST have the highest precedence, regardless if it was set before or after the automatic setting is invoked.
+User-supplied value MUST have the highest precedence, regardless of whether it was set before or after the automatic setting is invoked.